awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ```

 **Example From Encrypted, Across Regions**
-The following code example copies an encrypted DB snapshot from the us\-west\-2 region in the us\-east\-1 region\.
-Run the command in the us\-east\-1 region\.
+The following code example copies an encrypted DB snapshot from the us\-west\-2 Region in the us\-east\-1 Region\.
+Run the command in the us\-east\-1 Region\.
 For Linux, macOS, or Unix:

 ```